Mental health for queer Iraqis

 2. Make distance from the means.
 If you have a specific plan involving a specific object or place, get away from it.
 Even ten meters of distance helps.

 3. Reach for a person.
 A message, a call, a knock on a friend’s door.
-The point is not to get advice — the point is to not be alone with the thought.
+The point is not to get advice.
+The point is to not be alone with the thought.

 4. Wait it out.
 Acute suicidal urges almost always pass in hours, sometimes in minutes.
 The you who feels this way is not the only you.
 The other you is also real, and is still here.